Japandi style explained: calm, minimalism and warmth

-In this blog we dive into what Japandi is, how it originated, and how you can apply this style at home.
+In this article we take a deeper look at what the Japandi style actually is, how it came about, and how you can bring it into your home.

 What is the Japandi style?

-Traditional Japanese homes are simple and practical, yet harmonious.
-That harmony stems from Wabi-Sabi, a philosophy about the beauty of simplicity, calm, modesty and imperfection.
-It is more than interior design, it is a way of life.
+Traditionally, Japanese homes are furnished simply and practically, often with few pieces of furniture and classic elements such as tatami mats.
+The harmony in these interiors stems from Wabi-Sabi: a Japanese philosophy centred on the beauty of simplicity, tranquility, modesty and imperfection.
+It is more than an interior style β it is a way of living.

-Traditional houses often use rice-paper sliding doors that let in soft daylight.
+Traditional Japanese homes feature sliding doors made of rice paper that let in soft, diffused daylight.

 Scandinavian